 The difference between dark balsamic vinegar and white balsamic vinegar is that white balsamic vinegar is made from the must of white grapes instead of red grapes.
 The appeal to chefs is that it’s milder and doesn’t change the color of dishes (or stain clothes as readily).

-As fast as it takes to read this section, you can made a simple white balsamic salad dressing.
-Here's how it's done:
+As quickly as it takes to read this section, you will have made this simple white balsamic dressing.
+Here’s how it’s done:

 - In a medium measuring cup or bowl, whisk together the white balsamic vinegar and olive oil.